wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 - Plugin Support: Extend functionality through custom plugins.
 - Automatic Role and Goal Generation: If roles or goals are not provided during initialization, they will be automatically generated:
   - If both roles and goals are None, they will be generated using `generate_roles_and_goals()`.
-  - If roles is an empty list `[]` and goals is None, only roles will be generated.
+  - If roles is an empty list `[]`, no roles or goals will be assigned, as the Framer has no roles to base goals on.
-  - If goals is an empty list `[]` and roles is None, only goals will be generated.
+  - If goals is an empty list `[]` and roles is None, roles will be generated and goals will be generated based on these roles.
   - If both roles and goals are empty lists `[]`, both will be generated.
+  - If roles are None or an empty list and goals are provided, roles will be generated and new goals will be added to the existing ones.
   - If either roles or goals is provided (not None or empty list), the provided value will be used.

 ## Advanced Features